China plans 2012 manned space flight after docking test

-The spokeswoman for China's space programme, Wu Ping, said a rocket will lift the unmanned Shenzhou 8 spacecraft into orbit from northwest China on Tuesday at 0558 a.m. local time (2158 GMT), preparing the way for the spacecraft to dock with the Tiangong 1, an experimental module launched on Sept.
-29.
+The spokeswoman for China's space program, Wu Ping, said a rocket will lift the unmanned Shenzhou 8 spacecraft into orbit from northwest China on Tuesday at 0558 a.m. local time (5:58 p.m.
+EDT), preparing the way for the spacecraft to dock with the Tiangong 1, an experimental module launched on September 29.

 The rendezvous and docking exercises between the two vessels are part of China's effort to develop the technological and logistical skills needed to run a full space lab that could house astronauts for long stretches.